tsbxmw/c-_show_config/jenkins/autotest/ReadMe.md

     |- flash_slamware.bat : the old script to flash the slamware which is writed by bat script
     |- flash_slamware.py : the new script using to replace the old
     |- sdkconnect.exe : test the sdk connect with the zeus or sdk ...

-### 3.1 Flash Wrong Build

-> using the wrong build to test the downgrade slamware

-    Flash Wrong Build
-    | - report : the report of the stage Flash Wrong Build
-    | - cirum.cmd : the pipeline would run this cmd on windows
-    | - flash_slamware.bat : the old script to flash the slamware which is writed by bat script
-    | - flash_slamware.py : the new script to flash the slamware  using to replace the old one
-    | - sdkconnect.exe : test the sdk connect with the zeus or sdk , if slamwared on ,we can connect to it.

 ## 4, Flash One Build :

 >    using one build to test the slamware upgrade